 Technology purchases today are rarely small decisions.
 Devices are more powerful, more expensive, and more interconnected than ever.
 A simple oversight — like ignoring upgrade limitations or compatibility — can create long-term frustration.

-A structured tech buying checklist helps you:
+A structured checklist before buying electronics helps you:

 - Avoid emotional or hype-driven purchases